botpilots/Semantic-Similarity-API-Public/docs/curl-testing.md

 - curl installed on your system
 - A running instance of the Similarity API (default: http://localhost:8080)
-- Sample XML files for testing
+- Sample XML files for testing (available in the `samples` directory)

 ## Basic Usage